eraofchaos/eraofchaos.github.io/units/Judicator.md

 ## Awaken Skills

 ### 1st Skill (or 2nd): Fearless Execution
  **Description:** <span style="color: #48b946;font-size:18px">&lt;Reinforcements of the Valiant&gt;</span><span style="color: #645252;font-size:18px">Sanctuary Retinue is promoted to Sanctuary Supervisor.
 For each Sanctuary Supervisor on the battlefield, the Sanctuary Supervisor increases the DEF of Supreme Paladin by 15%.
-Sanctuary will restore 10% HP during the first 3 summons</span>
+Supreme Paladin will restore 10% HP during the first 3 summons</span>

 ### 2nd Skill (or 1st): Sanctuary's Glory
  **Description:** <span style="color: #48b946;font-size:18px">&lt;Reinforcements of the Valiant&gt;</span><span style="color: #645252;font-size:18px">Sanctuary Retinue gets promoted to Sanctuary Supervisor.
 For the first 3 summons, friendly units' damage and damage reduction will be increased by 10% for 30s.
 Supreme Paladin summons a Sanctuary Supervisor when entering the battlefield for the first time</span>